thatcherclough/BetterBackdoor/README.md

 BetterBackdoor can create and control a backdoor.

 This created backdoor can:
-- Run Command Prompt commands
+- Open a command prompt shell
 - Run PowerShell scripts
 - Run DuckyScripts to inject keystrokes
 - Exfiltrate files based on extension